zdravkov/kendo-docs/api/wrappers/jsp/chart/xaxisitem-labels.md

 ### mirror `boolean`

-Mirrors the axis labels and ticks.
+If set to true the chart will mirror the axis labels and ticks.
 If the labels are normally on the left side of the axis, mirroring the axis will render them to the right.

 #### Example
     <kendo:chart-xAxisItem-labels mirror="mirror">
     </kendo:chart-xAxisItem-labels>

-### padding `Object`
+### padding `float`

 The padding of the labels.
+A numeric value will set all paddings.
+Further configuration is available via [kendo:chart-xAxisItem-labels-padding](#kendo-chart-xAxisItem-labels-padding).

 #### Example
     <kendo:chart-xAxisItem-labels padding="padding">